Jim-JMCD/Duplicate-File-Finder/README.md

 List(s) of files to move or delete can be created from either of duplicate file CSV reports.

-The directories with name '$RECYCLE.BIN' are ignored.
+Directories with name '$RECYCLE.BIN' are ignored.
 Linux sees some MS Windows directories as executable only, a user or app can go into them but can't read them.
-If the Windows "executable only" directory is user accessible it be easily corrected by respondiong to "You don't currently have permission to access this folder".
+If the Windows "executable only" directory is user accessible, it be easily corrected by respondiong to "You don't currently have permission to access this folder".
 If the directory is not user accessible then its probably a system directory that not worth checking for dulicate files.
 __________________________________________________________________________________________
 Script created on MS Windows WSL-Ubuntu and also tested with MSYS2 and Gitbash shells.
 It should work on Cygwin (MSYS2 and Gitbash are Cygwin derivates) and other Linux.

 __Usage__
-_duplicate_FF -f 'filter' -d 'source directory' -o 'output directory'_
+_duplicate_FF -f 'filter' -d 'source directory'

 **_duplicate_FF -f '.mp4' -m 300 -d './video/' -d '/home/fred/down loads' -o /tmp_** Check all mp4 files that are smaller 300MB in Fred's home directory and the subdirectory ./video.
 Output will be placed in /tmp.